scalar-labs/scalardb-analytics-postgresql/docs/getting-started.md

 ### Write operations are not supported

 ScalarDB Analytics with PostgreSQL only supports read-only queries. `INSERT`, `UPDATE`, and other write operations are not supported.

-### Conflicts among FDW extensions

-If you have a multi-storage configuration and use JDBC with DynamoDB or CosmosDB, you may encounter an error due to a conflict between the underlying FDW extensions.
-We plan to fix this issue in the near future.
-Until we fix this issue, you can avoid the error by reading data in DynamoDB or CosmosDB first, then reading data by using JDBC.